farrellgraymond/TCCC-Pixlr/README.md

 ## Skills Cards, Formats, and Sizes

+NOTE: THIS TABLE IS INCOMPLETE!
+Currently a proof-of-concept, all existing repository cards need to be added to this table as part of a future commit!

 | Num | Card Title | Letter | A0 Poster | 1.5m x 1m |
 | --- | --- | --- | --- | --- |